khongten001/tidykit-fp/docs/TidyKit.DateTime.md

 Forces a date/time to be interpreted in a specific timezone, without changing the actual time.

-## Notes
+## Cross-Platform Considerations

+### Windows
+- Uses Windows API for timezone information
+- Provides reliable DST detection for all major regions
+- Handles ambiguous times during DST transitions
+- Windows timezone names may differ from IANA names

+### Linux
+- Uses IANA timezone database
+- Relies on the `TZ` environment variable and timezone files
+- More standardized timezone naming conventions
+- Requires proper installation of timezone data

+### Testing Tips
-- The DST detection system is designed to work on both Windows and Linux platforms
+- Always test with both Windows and Linux environments
-- On Windows, it uses the Windows API to determine DST status
-- On Linux, it reads timezone files and applies region-specific DST rules
+- Use `GetEnvVar` and `SetEnvVar` for testing different timezones
+- Pay special attention to dates near DST transitions
-- The system supports multiple regions with different DST rules
+- For critical applications, test with different regional settings
-- For unsupported platforms or when timezone information cannot be determined, it falls back to UTC